 The mission of the Cleburne County Sheriff’s Detention Center is to provide a safe, secure and humane environment for both officers and inmates.

-The Cleburne County Sheriff’s Detention Center under Sheriff Marty Moss is comprised of one Jail Administrator, One Sergeant, eleven full-time officers and three part time officers.
-All of the full time officers are required to attend a 40-hour class on Jail Standards.
-These officers are also trained in CPR, self Defense, Tazer Certification, B.A.C.
-Datamaster Breath Analyzer and first aid.
+The Cleburne County Sheriff’s Detention Center, under Lt.
+Alan Roberson, is comprised of one Jail Administrator, full-time jail officers and several part time jail officers.
+All of the full time jail officers are required to attend a 40-hour class on Jail Standards.
+These officers are also trained in CPR, self Defense, Tazer Certification, and first aid.
 Several of the Detention Officers are also Reserve Deputy Sheriff’s.

-Visitation is on Sunday 9AM-5PM.
+Visitation is on Saturday and Sunday during the hours of 9AM-4PM.
 Visitors must be put on the inmates’ visitation list and must show ID when they arrive to visit.
-Inmates are only allowed 15 minutes to visit, unless additional time is approved earlier by, the Sheriff or Jail Administrator.
+Inmates are only allowed 20 minutes to visit, unless additional time is approved earlier by the Sheriff or Jail Administrator.
+People wishing to visit inmates with the last names beginning with the letter A-M need to contact the jail to arrange visitation on Thursday prior to the visitation on Saturday.
+People wishing to visit inmates with the last names beginning with the letter N-Z need to contact the jail to arrange visitation on Friday prior to the visitation on Sunday.
+All arrangements may be made only during the hours of 7:30 A.M. to 7:30 P.M.
 The Detention Center does not accept any food or clothing from the outside.

 Money in the form of cash or money order may be left at the front counter to be put on the inmates commissary account.
 The inmate may use the account to purchase phone cards, underwear, socks, commissary and other items off of an approved list.

 Inmates receive their mail daily.
 All inmate mail going out and coming into the Detention center is checked for contraband.
 Legal mail is the only exception.